 Example 1: During a review, a participant failed to verify her assets.
 Prior to initiating the case closure, the FEP first took steps to explore potential barriers that may be interfering with a participant's ability to cooperate.
 The worker then generated the Notice of Noncooperation with Program Requirements, which gave the participant 7 working days to submit the verification and specified the due date.
 The worker did not hear from the participant and initiated the case closure.
-The Notice of

-Eligibility was sent to the participant notifying the participant of the impending case closure and the right to a Fact Finding Review if she disagreed with the decision.
+The Notice of Eligibility was sent to the participant notifying the participant of the impending case closure and the right to a Fact Finding Review if she disagreed with the decision.

-Example 2: A participant failed to attend an EP review meeting and her EP expired.
+Example 2: A participant's EP was going to expire on December 16.
+The participant missed an EP review appointment without good cause on December 2.
 Prior to initiating the case closure, the FEP first took the steps to explore potential barriers that may be interfering with a participant's ability to cooperate.
-The worker then generated the Notice of Noncooperation with Program Requirements, which informed the participant that she should contact her worker for a final EP review appointment.
+The worker then generated the Notice of Noncooperation with Program Requirements (NWNC), which informed the participant that she should contact her worker by December 14 (last day of the 7-working day timeframe) for a final EP review appointment.
 The worker did not hear from the participant and initiated the case closure.
+The worker ended the placement on WPWW as of December 16 because the EP expiration date was later than the last day of the 7-working-day timeframe.
 The Notice of Eligibility was sent to the participant notifying the participant of the impending case closure and the right to a Fact Finding Review if she disagreed with the decision.